top of page

 As Marvin gathered his clipboard and snack bag, the gazebo felt like a tiny fortress of truth.

-So if you’re struggling today, take a few minutes to visit the Mental Health Warrior Program.
-Read some blog articles.
+If you’re struggling today, take a few minutes to explore the Mental Health Warrior Program.
+Read a blog article.
 Browse the books.
-Or simply take it all in.
+Or simply pause and take it all in.

-Then pause.
-Recognize the power of YOU being in charge—and know that you’ve just taken your first step toward becoming a Mental Health Warrior.
-Awesome job, Warrior!
+Because the moment you recognize the power of YOU being in charge, you’ve already taken your first step toward becoming a Mental Health Warrior!

 Bruce Schutter